Wood, thread, and silk dyed with foraged lichens, tannins, ocean water, urine, and plant matter.

 Image 7-8: flag documentation, lichen dye vats

 A series of handmade flags to communicate with the natural world, using nautical symbols and the semaphore alphabet.
-Silk pleated and tied shibori style, then mordanted and dyed with local tannins, lichens, human urine, and plant matter.
-BM&Y (Between Me & You) semaphore letters are performed as a mantra to the sea and forest and documented with site specific sound recordings.
+Silk pleated and tied shibori style, then mordanted and dyed with local tannins, lichens, human urine, and plant matter, BM&Y (Between Me & You) semaphore letters are performed as a mantra to the sea and forest and documented with site specific sound recordings.
 The movement shifts between coded alphabet and improvisational response—unraveling language into reciprocity with the surrounding elements.
-Like the color studies (above) the color for this project is derived from foraged pigments.

 University of Michigan Biostation, Pellston, MI